1991 West Palm Beach mayoral election: Strong mayor referendum

 During the next several decades following the vote in 1919, public opinion reversed in support of a strong mayor, elected by citizens.
 In a straw poll conducted by The Palm Beach Post in 1990, 78.5% of respondents indicated that they wanted to directly elect the mayor.
 Later that year, a five-member committee began collecting signatures for a petition to force a vote.
 The group collected 1,638 signatures, one more than required.
 Under their proposal, the mayor would be elected to a four-year term and be eligible for re-election once, the city manager and mayor would share administrative duties, and the mayor would receive the power to veto commission votes, which could be overridden by a 4-1 vote.
 Additionally, the mayor would be authorized to line-item veto the budget, initiate investigations, and supervise contracts and purchases involving more than $5,000.
 This proposal was listed on the ballot as Question 2.
-In response, the city commission submitted Question 1, which effective added a weak mayor.
+In response, the city commission submitted Question 1, which effectively added a weak mayor.
 In this proposal, the difference versus Question 2 is that the city manager would retain administrative authority, the mayor would vote with city commissioners in the event of a tie, and the mayor could not veto votes by the city commission.

 On the ballot, voters were required to vote yes or no to Question 1 and Question 2.
 If both received a majority of yes votes, the question with more votes passed.
 The election was held on March 12, 1991.
 Both propositions received a majority of the votes.
 Question 1 received 2,944 yes votes versus 2,665 no votes, a margin of 52.6%-47.4%.
 Question 2 passed by a margin of 65.7%-34.3% and a vote total of 3,779-1,972.
 Therefore, Question 2 prevailed, allowing citizens of West Palm Beach to directly elect a strong mayor.